Style over Story: Measuring LLM Narrative Preferences via Structured Selection: Results

 LLMs showed a clear preference structure across elements (\autoref{tab:element_main}).
-Constraints about \emph{Style} were chosen most frequently, \emph{Character} constraints were selected slightly more often than the baseline, and \emph{Setting} did not differ from \emph{Event}.
-This pattern suggests that models prioritize form and controllability of expression (tone/register/voice) over narrative progression or world-building.
+Constraints in \emph{Style} were chosen most frequently, \emph{Setting} constraints were also selected more often than the baseline, and \emph{Character} did not differ from \emph{Event}.
+This pattern suggests that models place greater weight on expressive form and stylistic modulation (tone, register, voice) than story-driving elements such as \emph{Event} and \emph{Character}.